sanethmaduranga/message-transformation---ballerina/README.md

 ### Developing the service

 To implement the scenario, let's start by implementing the message_transformation.bal file, which is the main file in the implementation.
-This file includes 4 main services as contentfilter, validator, enricher and backend.
+This file includes 4 main services as contentfilter, validator, enricher, and backend.
 Refer to the code attached below.
 Inline comments are added for better understanding.

 > In the below service you have to change below configurations according to your mysql configuration details,
 >```